IrvingWash/karakuri/README.md

 Game Engine

 ## Program parameters
-`DEBUGE` - enable debug info, such as sending updates to Memory Visualizer
+`DEBUG` - enable debug info, such as sending updates to Memory Visualizer

 ## Building examples
 The examples are located in the `./examples` directory.